plebbit/plebbit-react-hooks/README.md

 - useAccount(accountName | undefined): Account | undefined
 - useIsAccountComment(commentCid, accountName | undefined): boolean // know if a comment is your own comment
-- useAccountComments(accountName | undefined): Comment[] // export or display list of own comments
+- useAccountComments(accountCommentsOptions: AccountsCommentsOptions): Comment[] // export or display list of own comments
-- useAccountCommentsInSubplebbit(subplebbitAddress, accountName | undefined): Comment[] // get your own comments in a subplebbit
-- useAccountPostsInSubplebbit(subplebbitAddress, accountName | undefined): Comment[]  // get your own posts in a subplebbit
-- useAccountCommentsInPost(postCid, accountName | undefined): Comment[] // get your own comments in a thread
-- useAccountVotes(accountName | undefined): Vote[]  // export or display list of own votes
+- useAccountVotes(accountVotesOptions: AccountsCommentsOptions): Vote[]  // export or display list of own votes
 - useAccountVote(commentCid, accountName | undefined): Vote // know if you already voted on some comment
 - useAccounts(): Account[]
 - useAccountsActions(): AccountsActions